 With the arrival of Spring in Nova Scotia, we continue to see the tick problem skyrocket.
 A rarity in this province only years ago, ticks are now a well-established reality.
 They join mosquitos, black flies and deer flies as our most loathsome pests.
 More than just a seasonal annoyance, ticks emerge whenever temperatures are above 4°C.

-Beyond their annoyance, some ticks spread dangerous pathogens.
+Beyond the normal levels of aggravation wrought upon us by most pests, some ticks spread dangerous pathogens.
 Concern about Lyme disease is real, as diagnosed cases continue to skyrocket, approaching epidemic proportions in certain areas.

 Many guides on how to deal with ticks lack details, context, and realities that I’ve come to learn through my own experience.
 Health Canada suggests Permethrin when travelling abroad, yet it is not available for purchase domestically.
 Is drenching yourself in DEET and Icaridin an effective alternative?
 What’s the best gear to defend yourself?
 I’ll examine this and more in the rest of this post.

 To avoid coming into contact with ticks, the best thing you can do is avoid their favourite habitat.
 Dark, moist areas with tall grass, brush and leaf piles are their favourite.
 Ticks sit on blades of grass, branches and leaves as they wait for animals to brush by to hitch a ride.
 They do not jump or fly, they rely on direct contact.

 I avoid bushwacking or any kind of off-trail misadventure most of the time anyway, but this is another reason to stay on the trail.
 Like a game of “Operation”, I avoid as much contact with the sides of the trail as possible.
 When I stop to take a break, I’m mindful of where I place my butt and my gear.
 Rocks and open spaces are preferable to typical tick habitat.